 Mark is the founder of Tower Research Capital LLC, a money management firm specializing in quantitative trading and investment strategies, as well as the founder of Lime Brokerage LLC, Lime Medical LLC and Lime Labs LLC.
 Mark founded OpenPlans (Streetsblog’s parent non-profit) in 1999 after realizing the incredible potential of the open source movement to create tools that catalyze civic engagement.
 In his role as Chairman he draws on a strong background in urban transportation advocacy and open media.

 Gersh Kuntzman joined Streetsblog as editor in chief in July, 2018 after stints at both New York City tabloids (Post, 1993-2000 and 2004-2007; Daily News, 2012-2017) and a long tenure as editor of The Brooklyn Paper (2007-2012).
 He is a veteran journalist and longtime bike commuter from his home in Windsor Terrace, Brooklyn.
 He has been hit by a driver on Smith Street, doored on Flushing Avenue and wiped out on the really shiny, slippery paint on the Manhattan end of the Manhattan Bridge.
-He is a relentless voice for bicycle safety, though most drivers never give it a second thought to (example).
+He is a relentless voice for bicycle safety.
+You can always reach him at firstname.lastname@example.org.